-Generally, if you were liable to the IRS for tax debt before divorce, you will still remain liable after divorce.
-What changes is that your ex-spouse can be made responsible by the court and you can enforce this obligation through the courts.
+Generally, if you were liable to the IRS for tax debt before divorce, you will still be liable after divorce.
+What does change is that your ex-spouse can be made responsible by the court and you can enforce this obligation through the courts.
 The IRS can still come after you.

 What Can You Do About Tax Debt After Divorce?

 To begin with, if you file tax returns jointly when married then both spouses are liable to the IRS.
 That means they can collect 100% of the debt (tax, penalties, and interest) from either spouse.
 This is true after divorce, even if the spouse that is obligated to pay the tax debt (as per the divorce decree) fails to pay.

 When you file joint tax returns when married, both taxpayers are jointly and severally liable for the tax, penalties and interest.
 Divorce does not eliminate each party’s responsibility to the IRS.
 There are some types of relief available from this joint and several liability.
 Besides enforcing obligations stated in the divorce decree through your family court, you can also apply with the IRS for relief.

 Here are three possible actions to limit tax debt for the non-responsible spouse: